Murder Junkies

 Murder Junkies is the seventh studio album released by American punk rock musician GG Allin, recorded with Antiseen as his backing band.
 The album consists of spoken word by Allin, interspersed with musical tracks featuring Allin on vocals backed by Antiseen.

+It was re-released in 2006.

 Background

 The title of the album was appropriated from the name of an obscure Texas band (formed entirely independently of Allin) – which performed as his backing band for several live dates in the late 1980s, a name in turn appropriated by Allin for the name of the studio band (including Allin's friend Mark Sheehan on guitar) which recorded the GG Allin and the Murder Junkies Watch Me Kill 6-track EP, released on Fuckin' A/Stomach Ache Records in 1991.
-The third GG Allin-related band calling itself The Murder Junkies was formed in the same year, around the time that the Allin and ANTiSEEN Murder Junkies album was recorded.
+The third GG Allin-related band calling itself The Murder Junkies was formed in 1990, a year before Allin and ANTiSEEN Murder Junkies album was recorded.
 This final outfit calling itself The Murder Junkies became what would prove to be Allin's last backing band.

 Jeff Clayton, lead singer of ANTiSEEN, has described this album as a mixed blessing.
 Although he is very happy with the way it turned out, he thinks that a lot of people got the impression that they are nothing more than a backing band for Allin.
 Clayton has stated that Allin was very professional during the recording of the album, and he wonders how much of Allin's stage act was real and how much of it was "for the marks."

 In 2003, a second CD version of the album was released by TKO Records.
 This version omitted Allin's spoken word material in favor of the GG Allin and Antiseen "Violence Now" 7-inch, and the GG Allin and the Carolina Shitkickers "Layin' Up With Linda" 7-inch EP.

 A version of the album (entitled Murder Junkies/Live) was also released during the 1990s by the label Baloney Shrapnel, minus the spoken word pieces and with added live tracks.